abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

     "Menu:BookStore": "Book Store",
     "Menu:Books": "Books",
     "PublishDate": "Publish date",
+    "NewBook": "New book",
     "Name": "Name",
     "Type": "Type",
     "Price": "Price",
     "CreationTime": "Creation time",
+    "AreYouSureToDelete": "Are you sure you want to delete this item?"
   }
 }
 ````

 * ABP's localization system is built on [ASP.NET Core's standard localization](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization) system and extends it in many ways.
 See the [localization document](https://docs.abp.io/en/abp/latest/Localization) for details.
 * Localization key names are arbitrary.
 You can set any name.
 As a best practice, we prefer to add `Menu:` prefix for menu items to distinguish from other texts.
 If a text is not defined in the localization file, it **fallbacks** to the localization key (as ASP.NET Core's standard behavior).

+{{if UI == "MVC"}}

 Run the project, login to the application with the username `admin` and password `1q2w3E*` and see the new menu item has been added to the menu.